marshallswain/amity-mongodb/README.md

 ```

 ## Usage
-For now, please see the example in the index.js file of the [Amity project](https://github.com/marshallswain/Amity)
+Please see the index.js file of the [AmityApp project](https://github.com/marshallswain/AmityApp)

 ## License